Au.D. Program Overview

 GRE requirements: Be sure to use GRE DI code 1043

-Completed applications will be reviewed immediately after the submission deadline (Jan 15th).
-A short list of approximately 30 applicants will be invited for on-campus visit and interview.
-These interviews (small groups of approximately 10 students) are typically scheduled on Fridays in February and early March.
-In the event of inclement weather, the interviews will be rescheduled.
+Completed applications will be reviewed immediately after the submission deadline (Jan 15).
+A short list of approximately 30 applicants will be invited for online interviews.
+These interviews are typically scheduled on Fridays in February and early March.

 Contact: Dr. Ayasakanta Rout, Audiology Program Director (firstname.lastname@example.org)